 If a state is a red state, the voters within that state primarily vote for the Republican Party.
 If a state is a blue state, its residents mostly vote for the Democratic Party.
-The term red state is also used to describe a state that is perceived to have conservative views, while a blue state is understood to have more liberal views.
+The term red state is also used to describe a state perceived to have conservative views, while a blue state is understood to have more liberal views.

 The measurement of how strongly a United States congressional district or state leans toward the Democratic or Republican Party compared to the nation as a whole is known as the Cook Partisan Voting Index (PVI).
-For example, if the national average is 51% Democratic, and the Democratic candidate of a state wins 62% of a two-party share, then that state voted 11 percentage points more Democratic than the country, for D+11.
+For example, if the national average is 51% Democratic, and the Democratic candidate of a state wins 62% of a two-party share, that state voted 11 percentage points more Democratic than the country, for D+11.

 According to Gallup tracking, there were 15 stable blue states in 2017.
 Those states are: